 Abstract

 Economic abuse, a gendered abuse, corresponding with the “good provider role”, is rarely recognized as state responsibility.
-Welfare organizations’ familiarity with economic abuse is scattered and basically depends on feminist NGOs who promote the understanding of the required set of material and administrative responses.
-During transitional times, where formal policy guidelines on the matter, do not exist, the heuristic device of institutional logics may assist expose barriers to suitable treatment and reveal emerging alternative institutional logic, developed by employees seeking to enhance the significance of their support.
-Up until recently, the power of institutional logics to expose such developments within welfare organizations, was not examined missing on the potential of institutional logics in indicating possible future influences for feminist NGOs.
-To shed light on operational possibilities during transitional times we asked which institutional logics are implicated in welfare organizations’ employees’ commitment to meet the needs of the economically abused?
+Welfare organizations’ familiarity with economic abuse is erratic, basically depending on feminist NGOs that promote understanding of the required set of material and administrative responses.
+During transitional times, when there formal policy guidelines on the matter are still lacking, the heuristic device of institutional logics may help expose barriers to suitable treatment and reveal emerging alternative institutional logic developed by employees seeking to enhance their support’s significance.
+Until recently, institutional logics’ power to expose such developments within welfare organizations was not examined, thereby overlooking the potential of institutional logics for indicating possible future influences for feminist NGOs.
+To shed light on operational possibilities during transitional periods, we asked which institutional logics are implicated in welfare organizations’ employees’ commitment to meet the economically abused’s needs.
 We conducted 48 structured interviews designed to identify the institutional logic guiding employees.
-Our analysis elicited the dominant institutional logic for each welfare organization examined, and the alternative that was developed.
+Our analysis elicited the dominant institutional logic for each welfare organization examined and the alternative that was developed.
 The emerging alternatives allow us to conceptualize continuity in the work of feminist NGOs in the area of economic abuse.

 Keywords: institutional logics, economic abuse, welfare organizations, feminist NGOs